 That means you’re better off assuming your next flight will be full – or close to it.
 Here’s a look at a recent United Airlines flight from Minneapolis-St. Paul (MSP) to Newark (EWR).
 Much more full, right?

-And that’s the norm these days.
-But why?
-If travel is still down by almost 40% compared to 2019, why are planes so full these days?
+But that’s the exception, not the rule.
+The norm these days is full flights.
+How come?
+If travel is still down by almost 30% compared to 2019, why are planes so full these days?

 Dissecting the Data Behind Fuller Planes

 The short answer: Airlines aren’t flying nearly as much as they once did.

 As travel demand cratered last March and April, airlines scrambled to shrink into survival mode.
 Running 100% of your flights for less than 10% of the travelers is a waste – and a costly one, at that.
 So airlines began cutting back, slashing international routes, reducing the frequencies of flights between cities, and dropping some service altogether.

 Why should Delta fly 10-plus times a day from Minneapolis to Chicago, and vice versa?
 And does it really need to fly to both Chicago-O’Hare (ORD) and Chicago-Midway (MDW)?